Exhibitor Trade Show Guide & Tips

 - Booth design

-You’ll want to plan ways to reach potential customers both before and during the show.
+You’ll want to plan ways to reach potential customers before and during the show.
 It isn’t enough to only prepare for the show.
-In fact, if you’re well prepared, there are some people who will attend the expo simply because they know you are there.
+If you’re well prepared, there are some people who will attend the expo simply because they know you are there.

 Booth Space, Design & Personnel